sophia-zube/incari-doc/objects-and-types/scene2d-objects/vector2d.md

 ## Arc

-A **2D Object** that is a piece of a circle defined by a starting and ending degree disregarding the center and running straight through between the two selected degree points.
-It is restricted to the X and Y axes.
+A **2D Object** that is a piece of a circle defined by a starting and ending degree running straight through between the two selected degree points, disregarding the center.
+This means that it will not pass through the true center, but create a circle-like **Object** with segments missing at times.
 There are several **Nodes** attributed to **Arc Objects**, which can be found [_here_](../../toolbox/incari/vector/arc/README.md).

 ![Arc](../../.gitbook/assets/2dscenearc.png)